pascallaliberte/sharpen.page/_posts/2020-06-26-gap-between-product-and-user-needs.md

 It's a gamble.
 Your job is to build a product.
 Not building, that feels like going backwards.

-**So how can you decide whether that gap is gap to fill or a gap to ignore?**
+**So how can you decide whether that gap is a gap to fill or a gap to ignore?**

 ## Listening Until You Hear Trade-offs